1993 Russian constitutional crisis: Mass protests and the barricading of the parliament

 Yeltsin also sparked popular unrest with his dissolution of a Congress and parliament increasingly opposed to his neoliberal economic reforms.
 Tens of thousands of Russians marched in the streets of Moscow seeking to bolster the parliamentary cause.
 The demonstrators were protesting against the deteriorating living conditions.
 Since 1989, the GDP had been declining, corruption was rampant, violent crime was skyrocketing, medical services were collapsing and life expectancy falling.
 Yeltsin was also increasingly getting the blame.
-It is still hotly debated among Western economists, social scientists, and policy-makers as to whether or not the IMF, World Bank, and U.S. Treasury Department-backed reform policies adopted in Russia, often called "shock therapy," were responsible for Russia's poor record of economic performance in the 1990's, or rather, that Yeltsin had not gone far enough.
+It is still hotly debated among Western economists, social scientists, and policy-makers as to whether or not the IMF, World Bank, and U.S. Treasury Department-backed reform policies adopted in Russia, often called "shock therapy", were responsible for Russia's poor record of economic performance in the 1990s or rather that Yeltsin had not gone far enough.

 Under the Western-backed economic program adopted by Yeltsin, the Russian government took several radical measures at once that were supposed to stabilize the economy by bringing state spending and revenues into balance and by letting market demand determine the prices and supply of goods.
 Under the reforms, the government let most prices float, raised taxes, and cut back sharply on spending in industry and construction.
 These policies caused widespread hardship as many state enterprises found themselves without orders or financing.
 The rationale of the program was to squeeze the built-in inflationary pressure out of the economy so that the newly privatized producers would begin making sensible decisions about production, pricing and investment instead of chronically overusing resources, as in the Soviet era.
 By letting the market rather than central planners determine prices, product mixes, output levels, and the like, the reformers intended to create an incentive structure in the economy where efficiency and risk would be rewarded and waste and carelessness were punished.
 Removing the causes of chronic inflation, the reform's architects argued, was a precondition for all other reforms.
 Hyperinflation would wreck both democracy and economic progress, they argued; only by stabilizing the state budget could the government proceed to restructure the economy.
 A similar reform program had been adopted in Poland in January 1990, with generally favorable results.
 However, Western critics of Yeltsin's reform, most notably Joseph Stiglitz and Marshall Goldman (who would have favored a more "gradual" transition to market capitalism) consider policies adopted in Poland ill-suited for Russia, given that the impact of communism on the Polish economy and political culture was far less indelible.